Llandinam Gravels River Restoration Project

 The area, known as Llandinam Gravels, is a nature reserve.
 The shallow gravels provide great habitat for invertebrates to thrive, for wading birds to feed and for migratory fish such as salmon to spawn.

-But historic human intervention, such as straightening the river channel and gravel removal, has altered the river’s natural processes.
+But historic human intervention, such as straightening the river channel and gravel removal, has altered the river’s natural processes and incised the channel.
+As a result, the channel is no longer dynamic.
 This is deteriorating the habitat present through the nature reserve and increasing erosion nearer the village.

-Our project to restore natural river processes and increase these habitats will be one of the largest lowland river restoration projects in Wales.
+Our project to restore natural river processes and increase these habitats will be one of the largest lowland river restoration projects in Wales, with the potential to become a notable case study on process led restoration.

 Drone image of River Severn at Llandinam